aws-samples/cfn101-workshop/workshop/content/basics/templates/flipping-formats-and-cleanup/_index.md

 [...]
 ```

-Next, you choose to use `cfn-flip` to convert your template from the JSON format into YAML.
+Next, use `cfn-flip` to convert your template from the JSON format into YAML.
 Choose to run the following command from the directory where the `example_parameter.json` JSON-formatted template is located:

 ```shell
 $ cfn-flip example_parameter.json example_parameter.yaml